Academy Media Group

 Now overseeing Racepoint’s European operations, Andrew is tasked with driving brand engagement strategies for clients and developing international corridors of business across emerging and enterprise technology, healthcare management and consumer lifestyle sectors.

 Miki Lentin is Head of Corporate Affairs at the British Library where he leads on areas of strategy, policy, marketing, communications and community engagement.
 Prior to the Library, Miki’s was Director of Consumer PR at Communique PR, Burson-Marsteller UK.
 Miki’s career has been diverse and includes running a café and catering company and travelling the world numerous times.
 Miki is currently doing a part-time MA in Creative Writing at Birkbeck, University of London.

-Paul is a Director at integrated consumer agency Fever.
-He has 20 years of consumer PR experience under his belt convering planes, trains, automobiles and everything in between.
+Paul is a Director in the Brand team at Edelman.
+He has 10 years of consumer PR and marcomms experience under his belt covering planes, trains, automobiles and everything in between.
 He has worked across European and global campaigns, as well as UK activation for brands as diverse as Heineken to Haribo and First Direct to Tesco.
-Prior to Fever, Paul was a found of Brando, now Citizen Relations.
-At Fever, Paul leads the Sony and Danone accounts.
+Prior to Edelman, Paul was a Director at consumer PR & social agency, Fever and founder of Brando, now Citizen Relations.
+At Edelman, Paul leads the #MakeTheFuture programme for Shell.

 Natalie brings over 15 years experience in consumer PR across multiple sectors to her agency Aduro founded with the support of Rachel Bell.
 Her team of entrepreneurial thinkers deliver award winning campaigns grounded in commercial success focusing on robust evaluation methods contributing to four recent AMEC award shortlists.